Niteshh-DeV/Niteshh-DeV/README.md

 - 👋 Hi, I’m Nitesh Joshi.
 - 👀 I’m interested in Coding , Designing and Gaming.
 - 🌱 I’m currently learning Python And C++
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me : Niteshjoshi010@gmail.com
-- 😄 Pronouns: ...
 - ⚡ Fun fact: The term "bug" in software comes from an actual moth found in a computer in 1947.
                 Grace Hopper and her team at Harvard University documented the first literal computer bug when they found the moth causing issues in the Mark II computer.